 Grammar police and Nazi English editors would agree that if there is a set of words that are often misused and abused, then that would be to vs. too vs. two.
-These little words may take up such a small space in your written document, but it can either make or break your final content.
+These little words may take up such a small space in your written document, but they can either make or break your final content.
 To help you navigate this confusing subject, we decided to write this post to give you the most comprehensive explanations and examples on how to use each.
 Ready for that?
-Let's get started!
+Let’s get started!

-English remains to be the king among all the languages in the world as it has officially been utilized by over 94 countries out of 195.
+English remains to be the king among all the languages in the world, as it has officially been utilized by over 94 countries out of 195.
 Given its massive presence as reflected in mainstream media and global commerce, language enthusiasts continue to challenge themselves to learn the nitty-gritty details of English.
 And if you are going to ask me if there is one crucial part of learning the aforesaid language, then that would be its grammar.

 You see, English grammar is considered a timeless subject due to its long-standing history and the fact that it is always changing to adapt to its speakers.
 It is great that it is shifting because if it did not, then can you imagine how difficult it would be to differentiate the users behind the word “text” (the verb and the noun)?
 Lucky for us, the English language comes with a set of rules which significantly help in allowing us to express ourselves better.